JamieBort/Learning-Directory/JavaScript/CodingChallenges/ProjectEuler/004LargestPalindromeProductProjectEulerJavaScript/README.md

 Ways to improve the code below:
 Minimize the number of 'if' statements below.
 Remove line 36.
 Generalize 'arrayProduct[i].toString().length' so that the code can be used for palindromes made from the product of an two digits of any length.
 Refactor in other way - look for them.
 ```

 ## Directories and Files

-old/ - I am not sure.
+- old/ - I am not sure.

 ### Directories

 ### Files

-LargestPalindromeProduct.js - I am not sure.

-LargestTwoDigitPalindromeProduct.js - I am not sure.
+- LargestTwoDigitPalindromeProduct.js - I am not sure.

-README.md - this file.

-attempt01.js - I am not sure.
+- attempt01.js - I am not sure.

-attempt02.js - Working as I wanted.
+- attempt02.js - Working as I wanted.
 But not the right approach.
 I attempted to multiply two 3-digit numbers and then check if the reverse of their product turned out to be a palindrome.
 When it failed to be I diminished one of the 3-digit numbers by 1.
 And then found the product of the two 3-digit numbers again.
 When that failed to produce a palindrome, I diminished the other 3-digit numbers by 1. and repeated the process.

-attempt02.js - not yet created.
+- attempt02.js - not yet created.
 Next attempt
-try finding the greatest palindrome less than 999 * 999 = 998001.
+  try finding the greatest palindrome less than 999 \* 999 = 998001.
   Then find the two 3-digit numbers who's product produces that palindrome.

+- attempt05.js - Formerly titled `LargestTwoDigitPalindromeProduct.js`.
+Not a solution.

+- attempt06.js - Formerly titled `LargestPalindromeProduct.js`.
+Not a solution.

+- attempt07.js -

+- attempt08.js -

+- attempt09.js - Has the solution.

+- README.md - this file.

-scratch.js - A scratch file for working out functions and methods.
+- scratch.js - A scratch file for working out functions and methods.